Working with Microsoft Office Word 2007

 The ribbon is the patch you see at the top of your Microsoft Word text area.
 The ribbon consists of the commands that are used to tell Microsoft Word what to do.
 At the top of the ribbon, we have the following tabs: - Home, Insert, PageLayout, References, Mailings, Review, and view.
 Each tab represents an activity.

-By clicking on any of these tabs, you end up opening groups which are actually a collection of related features that you will use to perform a specific task.
+By clicking on any of these tabs, you end up opening groups which are a collection of related features that you will use to perform a specific task.
 The buttons will help you to issue commands, access dialogue boxes, and also to access sub-menus.
-On the bottom-right corner of a group, you will also find a dialogue box launcher which allows you to access more commands through the use of a dialogue box.
+On the bottom-right corner of a group, you will also find a dialogue box launcher that allows you to access more commands through the use of a dialogue box.
 For instance, you can launch the font and paragraph dialogue box which is similar to those of previous versions of Word.

 The Word 2007 Window Labeled Features